Andrew-EKrause/Java-Drawing/README.md

 - Eclipse

 # Running / Viewing the Project
-## Eclipse
+## Eclipse (IDE)
 1. First, make sure that you have the Eclipse IDE to run the program.
 If you need to download Eclipse, the link is provided here: https://www.eclipse.org/downloads/.
-2. On this repository page, navigate to the "Code" button and click the "Download Zip" option.
+2. On this repository page, go to the "Code" button and click the "Download Zip" option.
 3. Go to your "Downloads" section on your computer and place the zip file in a folder/location other than "Downloads" or "Desktop".
 4. Double click on the zip file to open or "unzip" it so you can access the file contents.
 5. Open up Eclipse, and type "Drawing" as the name of the workspace.
 Then click the "launch" button.